Statutory SEND Service

 • support for carers.

-To be eligible for support you first need to complete a care and support assessment to find out what help you need.
+To be eligible for support, you first need to complete a care and support assessment to find out what help you need.

-More detailed information regarding Education, Health and Care Plans
+More detailed information regarding education, health and care plans

-Duty contact details for the assessment team:
+Duty contact details for the EHC team

 Specialist support team

-The specialist support team offers bespoke, individualised packages of support for children and young people aged 0-18 years, either within their own homes or local communities, delivered by trained / experienced support workers.
+The specialist support team offers bespoke, individualised packages of support for children and young people aged 0-18 years, either within their own homes or local communities, delivered by trained, experienced support workers.
 The team is registered and inspected by Care Quality Commission (CQC).
 The team offers:

 Personal care and family support